Sands Family Cemetery

 that is there on Cowneck and on the farm I now live on.

-Even though John Sands II father, John I (1652–1712), founded the family cemetery in ca. 1711, these few words in his will established the legal rights of the Sands family to have perpetual access to the land where their ancestors were interned.
+Even though John Sands II father, John I (1652–1712), founded the family cemetery in ca. 1711, these few words in his will established the legal rights of the Sands family to have perpetual access to the land where their ancestors were interred.

 The Sands Family Cemetery is located in the Village of Sands Point, Nassau County, New York.
 It is situated on a wooded knoll and is surrounded by private property.
 The burial ground consists of approximately one acre of land.
 Sands-family records indicate that 112 members of the family, relatives and friends were buried in the cemetery.
 The graves are oriented south to north, with headstones facing north.
 Mature trees surround the burying ground; other plantings include yews, holly and rhododendrons, planted on the perimeter of the cemetery.